Approach

 You keep

-a working control layer for the whole team
+a working control layer for the team

 Measure